 - Empowering employees to extract value from records with the ability to create reports and analyses, business projections, marketing planning, and much more.

-- Permitting quick and efficient legal holds when necessary and releasing these holds when no longer required.
+- Use digital records management to permit quick and efficient legal holds when necessary and release these holds when no longer required.

 - Limiting access to authorized users and restricting sharing, copying, and printing as needed to prevent unauthorized access and maintain data security.